Neutrality-Usaras/LuaU/README.md

 # LuaU
-This is script that were made for fighting system
+This script that were made for fighting system